benbogin/spider-schema-gnn/README.md

 --include-package models.semantic_parsing.spider_parser
 ```

 First time loading of the dataset might take a while (a few hours) since the model first loads values from tables and calculates similarity features with the relevant question.
-It will then be cached for concurrent runs.
+It will then be cached for subsequent runs.

 You should get results similar to the following:
 ```